Old P’ang requires nothing in the world;

 Wherever the Layman dwelt there was much coming and going of venerable priests, and many exchanges of questions.
 According to the capacity of each the Layman responded as an echo to a sound.

 DURING THE YUAN-HO ERA [806-820] the Layman traveled northward to Hsiang-han, stopping here and there.
 His daughter Ling-chao sold bamboo baskets for their morning and evening meals.
 The Layman had these [three] verses, which go:

-When the mind is as is, circumstances also are as is
+When the mind is such, circumstances also are such

 You’re neither saint nor sage, just

 An ordinary man who has settled his affairs

 Easy, so easy!

 These very five skandhas* make true wisdom